So what are Gibson's Laws?

 Alright I know I said there were 10, but this one appeared about half way through my creating of The Laws.
 And it’s always the last one I apply.
 That’s why it’s the Nth law, because it can counter all the others (well that and the fact that as I add or remove laws, its number needs to keep changing.
 Sue me, I’m a mathematician.

 My wife has laws of her own (not that hers are written down - as far as I know, I must google her again), and therefore an alternate and potentially overriding perspective.
-She’s often also right and sees things that I don't.
+She’s my best friend, and a smart lady who has my best interests at heart.
+She is also often right and sees things that I don't.
 Another application of the 7th Law in action.

 © 2014 Rhys Gibson